Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Do Vaccines Matter?

 Vaccines are also important.
 They protect against parvovirus, distemper, hepatitis, and rabies.
-Additional vaccines may also be given, according to factors such as the area your dog lives and whether it will be a working dog or a pet.
-After an initial vaccine, your dog will need to have an annual booster to ensure that it enjoys continued protection.
+Additional vaccines may also be given, according to factors such as the area in which your dog lives and whether it will be a working dog or a pet.
+After completing their vaccination schedule, your dog will need to have an annual or tri-annual booster to ensure that it enjoys continued protection.

-The initial vaccination requires two injections, one at around 8–10 weeks and the second 2–4 weeks later.
-This means that your puppy could be nearly four months old before it is fully vaccinated and has been given two weeks after its final jab.
+The initial vaccination requires three rounds of injections, one at around 6–8 weeks and the second and third boosters 2–4 weeks later.
+This means that your puppy could be nearly four months old before it is fully vaccinated.

-You do need to be sensible.
-Don’t let your dog socialize with unvaccinated dogs, and ensure that you know the vaccination status of any dog with whom it comes into contact.
-This is the only way to be sure of your puppy’s continued good health while allowing it to meet new dogs and socialize with other puppies.
+Therefore it is incredibly important that you take all the precautions.
+Ask your vet for personalized recommendations on vaccination timing and schedule.
+Don’t let your dog socialize with unknown or unvaccinated dogs, and ensure that you know the vaccination status of any dog with whom it comes into contact.
+This is the only way to procure your puppy’s continued good health while allowing it to meet new dogs and socialize with other puppies.

-Regular walks are a great tool for socialization.
+Controlled explorations and regular walks are great tools for socialization.
 Not only do they introduce your puppy to the outside world, but they are likely to include new situations that your puppy isn’t prepared for.
 It will be exposed to cyclists, cars on the road, other people, and even dogs and cats.
+With very young puppies, this can safely be done inside a carrier or doggie stroller at first, this is because parvovirus is very resilient and widespread.
+Parvovirus can survive on many surfaces in the environment, so it is recommended to wait at least seven days after your puppy’s second shot before you allow them to do regular walks around the block or neighborhood.
+This is to reduce an increased risk of exposure before proper immunity is attained.

 cute Xoloitzcuintle puppy